 On Monday 30th May I will be launching Edinburgh Unsung, an online anthology of poems celebrating all those people whose work for the city largely goes unnoticed or unappreciated.
 Joining me at the Writers’ Museum will be many of the poets who have gifted a poem and several of the service providers who have been the inspiration.
 You can read all the poems here.

 Lately I have been writing several poems inspired by the work of the late Eduardo Paolozzi, one of Edinburgh’s foremost 20th century artists.
 We are fortunate to have several of his best known sculptures in our city (for example The MS of Monte Cassino) as well as the stunning stained-glass window designed by him for St Mary’s Episcopal Cathedral, in Palmerston Place.
+This project is being orchestrated by Dr Carlo Pirozzi of St Andrews University.

 Recently a group of second year Illustration students from Edinburgh College of Art undertook a project which involved working in teams to produce 3D ‘tunnel books’ based on the Royal Mile.
 They were led by the artist Brigid Collins.